sc0ttkclark/exports-and-reports/readme.txt

 * Get paginated / full data from a report in JSON format

 == Changelog ==

+= 0.8.8 =
+* Fixed an issue with the XLSX PHP library having deprecated notices, updated it to latest released version.

 = 0.8.7 =
 * Fixed a problem with backslashes in URLs for Windows file exports, props @ZelonGames [#16]